Microsoft/go/eng/doc/fips/README.md

 ### Linux FIPS mode (OpenSSL)

-To set FIPS mode on Linux, use one of the following options.
+To set FIPS mode preference on Linux, use one of the following options.
 The first match in this list wins:

 - Explicitly enable it by setting the environment variable `GODEBUG=fips140=on`.
 - Explicitly enable it by setting the environment variable `GOFIPS=1`.